thanhta/Dynamic-Risk-Assessment-System/README.md

 Creating and deploying the model isn't the end of your work, though.
 Your industry is dynamic and constantly changing, and a model that was created a year or a month ago might not still be accurate today.
 Because of this, you need to set up regular monitoring of your model to ensure that it remains accurate and up-to-date.
 You'll set up processes and scripts to re-train, re-deploy, monitor, and report on your ML model, so that your company can get risk assessments that are as accurate as possible and minimize client attrition.

 ## Project Description
-The objective of this project is to implement an MLOps Life cycle for an ML Model to predict which customers that are most likely to exit their contracts.
-This project will check in regular intervals for new datasets and acts upon any new data to see if the model is needed to be-trained.
+The objective of this project is to implement a MLOps Life cycle for an ML Model to predict which customers that are most likely to exit their contracts.
+This project will check in regular intervals for new datasets availablity and acts upon any new data to see if the model is needed to be retrained.
 The ML model is evaluated for model drift, re-train the ML model when the model is drifted.
-Then, it will generate a new Risk Assessment report which captures the model performance, data quality and timing of execution and the report is saved and updated in a production deployment folder.
+Then, it will generate a new Risk Assessment report which captures the model performance, data quality and timings of execution and the report is saved and updated in a production deployment folder.
 Model Drift is defined as the situation when a model tends to perform worse over time when tested on new data sets.

 This project follows the following steps:
 ### Data ingestion